Condesgall/HeatProductionOptimization/README.md

 # HeatProductionOptimization

-This project aims to optimize heat production within a single heating district area based on either costs, CO2 emissions, or both.
+This project was developed as a project during the second semester of first year of our Bachelor of Science program in Software Engineering at the University of Southern Denmark.

+A heating optimization application for Danfoss, incorporating four production units.
+The application allows the user to optimize heating production based on net costs, CO2 emissions or both.
+Users can visualize the results through a graph or a csv file, providing clear insights for efficient heating management.
 ___
 ### By: